 OPM is an associate partner within the ReBUILD for Resilience consortium.
 Health systems research, evaluation and technical assistance are core areas of OPM’s work.
 Many of its programmes operate in fragile and conflict-affected settings.
 Thematic areas of expertise include district health management, community health workers, governance, finance, service delivery, and shock-responsiveness.
-Beyond health, OPM has large programmes of work in related sectors, including nutrition, water and sanitation, social protection, education, climate resilience and adaptation, urban planning, public financial management, politics and governance.
+Beyond health, OPM has large programmes of work in related sectors, including nutrition, water and sanitation, social protection, education, disaster risk management, climate resilience and adaptation, urban planning, public financial management, politics and governance.
 Its research, monitoring and evaluation activities employ a variety of methodologies and analytical approaches tailored to the situation and purpose, from experimental designs to ethnography.

 OPM staff contribute to ReBUILD through applied experience of acting as both as thinkers and doers, helping to leverage synergies with their wider research, policy and practice work in the health sector.
 Specific activities with ReBUILD so far include: